castower/cpp-593-treeproject-site/index.md

 # 0.30 meters per pixel ~ one foot per pixel
 ```

 <p> We can then divide the area by the pixels to find that there are approximately .30 meters per pixel in the data set.
-In the United States Customary System (USCS) of measurements, this is equivalent to around 1 foot per pixel. </p>
+In the United States Customary System (USCS) of measurements, this is equivalent to approx. 1 foot per pixel. </p>

 <hr>